wonkodv/hanstool/README.md

 Scripts
 -----------

-Scripts are python scripts that are all executed in the same namespace.
+Scripts are python scripts that are imported as submodules of `Env`.
 You can define functions variables and most important, commands there.
 The way you load scripts:
 1. Specify one or more scripts or directories with scripts on the command line